 The Ten Commandments are divided into two sections.
-The first four commandments deal with our relationship with God (Exodus 20: 3-11) and the last six commandments deal with our relationship with mankind (Exodus 20:12-17).
+The first four commandments deal with our relationship with God (Exodus 20: 2-11) and the last six commandments deal with our relationship with mankind (Exodus 20:12-17).
 The rabbis, who arranged all the commandments of the law in a hierarchy of importance, exalted the first four commandments as being more important than the last six.
-As a result, they failed when it came to practical religion.
+As a result, they failed when it came to practical religion towards their fellow men.

 In His service,